 - MVU performs routine maintenance of all distribution facilities. - MVU adheres to a seasonal weed abatement and vegetation management schedule to maintain at-risk sites. - MVU contracts for seasonal weed abatement services.
-Standard clearances as defined by General Orders 95, 165, and 174, are maintained as part of routine maintenance cycles.
+Standard clearances as defined by General Orders 95, 128, 165, and 174, are maintained as part of routine maintenance cycles.
 All electric distribution facility equipment requiring repair and maintenance are addressed and corrected as they are identified.
-The only type of equipment that required maintenance during calendar year 2019 were street lights.
-Annual inspections and maintenances of MVU substation facilities identified no deficiencies for 2019. - MVU abides by Municipal Code 6.40 to abate trees, shrubs, weeds, and grass at all MVU facilities. - Electric system operates in a manner that will minimize potential wildfire risks. - Take all reasonable and practicable actions to minimize the risk of a catastrophic wildfire caused by MVU electric facilities. - Coordinate with federal, state, and local fire management personnel as necessary or appropriate to implement MVU's Wildfire Mitigation Plan. - Immediately report fires to local fire department, Emergency Management Program Manager, MVU administration, and other City Officials, pursuant to existing MVU practices and the requirements of this Wildfire Mitigation Plan. - Coordinate with City Emergency Operations Center to disseminate safety warnings, emergency public information, and evacuation notices to local residents. - MVU adheres to City of Moreno Valley personnel policy 5.11 for Employee Disaster Notification and Reporting. - Take corrective action when the staff witnesses or is notified that fire protection measures have no been properly installed and maintained. - Comply with relevant federal, state, and industry standard requirements, including the industry standards established by the California Public Utilities Commission.
+Annual inspections and maintenances of MVU substation facilities identified no deficiencies for 2020. - MVU abides by Municipal Code 6.40 to abate trees, shrubs, weeds, and grass at all MVU facilities.
+Including Landscaping, vegetation, or improved or unimproved property in any of the following conditions: containing weeds, dry grasses, dead trees, dead shrubs, or any other material which bears seeds of a wingy or downy nature or which by reason of their size, manner of growth or location, constitute a fire hazard or a threat to public health, or containing weeds, vegetation, grasses, trees or shrubs, including, but not limited to sagebrush, chaparral, and Russian Thistle (tumbleweed) which, when dry, will in reasonable probability constitute a fire hazard or be blown onto adjoining property by prevailing winds; trees and shrubs containing dead or fallen limbs or branches that may present a safety hazard; trees or shrubs which are overgrown or contain limbs or branches that restrict, impede or obstruct the use of or obscure the visibility of pedestrians or drivers using the public rights-of-way, easements, sidewalks or roadways; overgrown vegetation likely to harbor vermin, insects or rodents of any kind. - Electric system operates in a manner that will minimize potential wildfire risks. - Take all reasonable and practicable actions to minimize the risk of a catastrophic wildfire caused by MVU electric facilities. - Coordinate with federal, state, and local fire management personnel as necessary or appropriate to implement MVU's Wildfire Mitigation Plan. - Immediately report fires to local fire department, Emergency Management Program Manager, MVU administration, and other City Officials, pursuant to existing MVU practices and the requirements of this Wildfire Mitigation Plan.

+- Coordinate with City Emergency Operations Center to disseminate safety warnings, emergency public information, and evacuation notices to local residents. - MVU adheres to City of Moreno Valley personnel policy 5.11 for Employee Disaster Notification and Reporting. - Take corrective action when the staff witnesses or is notified that fire protection measures have not been properly installed and maintained. - Comply with relevant federal, state, and industry standard requirements, including the industry standards established by the California Public Utilities Commission.